tushiqi/MAnorm2_utils/README.rst

 To clarify, a genomic bin is "occupied" by a ChIP-seq sample if and only if its middle point is covered by some peak region of the sample.

-:code:`profile_bins` provides a number of parameters for a customized configuration for deducing reference genomic bins as well as counting the reads falling in them.
-Type :code:`profile_bins --help` in the command line for a complete list of these parameters and a brife description of each of them.
+:code:`profile_bins` supports a number of parameters for a customized configuration for deducing reference genomic bins as well as counting the reads falling in them.
+Type :code:`profile_bins --help` in the command line for a complete list of these parameters and a brief description of each of them.
 Among others, several parameters deserve specific attention:

 - By default, :code:`profile_bins` merges peaks from all the provided ChIP-seq